What is a bottleneck?

 How do I respond to this bottleneck?

-Coach leaders to promptly respond to submitted Resolutions - either by accepting or declining them - so that nothing gets lost in the system.
-Make sure they understand that by completing Improvements, they’re ensuring that a record is kept of which changes were made and how those changes affected the organization.
+Coach leaders to promptly respond to submitted Resolutions — either by accepting or declining them — so that nothing gets lost in the system.
+Make sure they understand that by completing Items, they’re ensuring that a record is kept of which changes were made and how those changes affected the organization.

 How do I know if there’s a bottleneck?